 As you can see the AVD architecture has many moving elements, and all these elements need to perform efficiently for the user to logon and consume the resources available in the resource plane.
 It is insufficient to monitor AVD host pools and sessions as key components such as the brokering by the AVD broker and authentication components need full coverage whether that be Azure AD, Azure AD Connector or any on-premises Active Directory synchronized to the AVD environment.

-The Connection Flow Sequence in AVD
+The Connection Flow Sequence in Azure Virtual Desktop Access

 Microsoft has documented the connection flow sequence – see, “Understanding Azure Virtual Desktop network connectivity”, a representation is shown below: